turingschool-examples/black_thursday/README.md

 ### Spec Harness

-This project will be assessed with the help of a [spec harness](https://github.com/turingschool/black_thursday_spec_harness).
+This project is being assessed with the help of a [spec harness](https://github.com/turingschool/black_thursday_spec_harness).
 The `README.md` file includes instructions for setup and usage.
 This spec harness **does not** replace our own test suite (where we intend to have full 100% coverage using TDD).